sal55/langs/MDescr.md

 The `main` entry point function will have `stop 0` injected at the end, so just running into the end of `main` will terminate too.

-### Start functions
+### Start Functions and Module Order
-Each module can have an optional `start` procedure, which like `main` is exported and take no parameters.
+Each module can have an optional `start` procedure, which like `main` is exported and takes no parameters, but it is given global scope.

 If present, it is automatically called from start-up code when the program is launched.

-The caller order depends on the modules in the project header; I will need to check the behaviour and report back.
+The caller order depends on the `module` and `import` directives in the project header according to these rules:

+* Within a subprogram, all the modules are processed in top-down order as specified, except that the module with `main` is done last.
+If there is no `main()`, then it is assumed would have gone into the top module, so that is done last.

+* With multiple subprograms: all the subprograms are processed in the top-down order specified, except the main subprogram (the one using `module` not `import`) is done last.

+The automatically added `msyslib` module is notionally at the top of the list, so it is processed first.
+That is, all its `start` routines are called according to the above order.

+Subprograms should not have cyclical or mutual dependencies.

 ### Out-of-Order Definitions